 - Nighttime weaning is very different than daytime weaning – and should be done separately.

 - Nighttime weaning may trigger sleep regressions.
-Read more about sleep regressions and weaning on my sleep regression site by clicking here.
+Read more about sleep regressions and weaning by clicking here.

 - Think about using dream feedings to ease weaning while sleep training.

 - Weaning while sleep training is much easier if done slowly.

 In any case, weaning and sleep training is a huge topic that deserves (and has) its own post.
 Click here to go read our article about 20 things to know about sleep training and weaning.